rupertqin/rupertqin.github.io/doc/_posts/resume.md

 ### Skills

-* good at Html5, css3 to build responsive mobile website.
+* Good at Html5, css3 to build responsive mobile website.
-* the most commonly used framework include Jquery, lodash, requirejs, Angularjs, reactjs, ES6, nodejs.
+* The most commonly used framework include lodash, requirejs, Angularjs, reactjs, ES6, koa.js.
 * Used to develop under Unix/linux platform, using Git to maintain code for my projects.
-* familiar with gulp, browserify, Git and bower ect. that make my work efficient.
+* Familiar with NPM, gulp, browserify, Git and webpack ect. that make my work efficient.